vidhyasrinivasan65/parksg/prompts.md

 **Came back with:** a working screen, four zone buttons, a TEST STATE dropdown for flipping between loading / empty / refused / unreachable / success, and mock carparks.

-**Action:** kept it.

-**Why I did it this way:** deciding the JSON contract before either half existed meant the back end had one job — produce that shape — and connecting them was a four-line change instead of a rebuild.
+**Why I did it this way:** deciding the JSON contract before either half existed meant the back end had one job — produce that shape and connecting them was a four-line change instead of a rebuild.
 It also meant I could build and test the whole front end while waiting for my LTA key to arrive by email.